ckan/ckan/doc/maintaining/installing/solr.rst

     sudo service tomcat9 restart

+   Check that Solr is running by opening http://localhost:8983/solr/

    .. note:: On Ubuntu 18.04 and older, instead of the Solr UI you may see an Internal Server Error page with a message containing:

      .. parsed-literal::